mainmatter/mainmatter.com/src/posts/2023-05-24-open-source-experimental-branding-templates.md

 together as a montage, that is functional meanwhile, and see what comes out of

 The first concept quickly turned boring and I started feeling a bit skeptical about my idea.
-But instead of giving up, I realized what I want.
+But instead of giving up, that brought me closer to what I really wanted.
 Extraordinary.
 Surprising.
 Anything but boring.

 ## Concept 2